 - Thatcher was of the firm belief that the government had no business to be in business and had led the UK in the 1980s to privatize 670 of its public sector enterprises.
 This policy was in tune with the theory of New Public Management (NPM) which was gaining prominence.

-- If Thatcherism (privatisation) was about exiting business via transfer of state assets and companies to private ownership, the new disinvestment policy of Modi might lead to increased government control of public sector enterprises.
+- If Thatcherism (privatization) was about exiting business via the transfer of state assets and companies to private ownership, the new disinvestment policy of Modi might lead to increased government control of public sector enterprises.

-- The intent of the new policy is not to downsize the public sector but to alter it so that assets, including land and cash balances of PSUs can be hived off and utilised for investment in new projects.
+- The intent of the new policy is not to downsize the public sector but to alter it so that assets, including land and cash balances of PSUs, can be hived off and utilized for investment in new projects.
 The renaming of the Department of Disinvestment as the “Department of Investment and Public Asset Management” (DIPAM) is a reflection of the new thinking.